abdelrazekAli/abdelrazekAli/README.md

 # Hello there, I'm Abdelrazek <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="25" alt="hi">

-Software Engineer with 3+ years of experience in developing scalable web solutions and RESTful APIs.
+- Software Engineer with 3+ years of experience in developing scalable web solutions and RESTful APIs.
 Proficient in backend development, database optimization, and cloud-based architectures.<br>
-Additionally, I have extensive experience in frontend development and its libraries to create responsive and user-friendly interfaces, with the ability to quickly adapt to new technologies and domains.<br>
+- Additionally, I have extensive experience in frontend development and its libraries to create responsive and user-friendly interfaces, with the ability to quickly adapt to new technologies and domains.<br>
-Throughout my career, I’ve worked in both on-site and remote environments to deliver high-quality software solutions using modern development tools and practices like Agile methodology.<br>
+- Throughout my career, I’ve worked in both remote and on-site environments to deliver high-quality software solutions using modern development tools and practices like Agile methodology.<br>
-#I'm also always open to new opportunities worldwide, so don't hesitate to contact me.
+- I'm also always open to new opportunities worldwide, so don't hesitate to contact me.

 ### Top Skills